 Go to the SETTINGS in your dashboard and choose UPDRAFTPLUS BACKUPS and choose RESTORE.

 Updraft will search for existing backups but if you deleted everything there will be nothing to find.
 Choose UPLOAD BACKUP FILES if you saved files to your computer.
 Or go to SETTINGS > UPDRAFTPLUS BACKUPS > SETTINGS to choose your remote location, which in this case would be Dropbox.

-Follow the instructions to authenicate Dropbox (save changes!) and then go to the EXISTING BACKUPS tab and choose RESCAN REMOTE STORAGE.
+And do not forget to save changes!
+Then go to the EXISTING BACKUPS tab and choose RESCAN REMOTE STORAGE.
 UpdraftPlus will now look for backups and display the results.
 Choose the RESTORE button next to the backup.
 UpdraftPlus will ask you what you want to restore, so select everything and then click the RESTORE button.
 UpdraftPlus will now collect your files and start the restore process.Ta da!

 As you can see, UpdraftPlus is a great free backup resource.
 If you want more features and options, you can choose to purchase the Pro version, which varies in price from $70 to $145 currently (November 2017), but you get more storage options, plus free upgrades, free support and free storage (1G) to the Updraft vault.
 This is fairly inexpensive for peace of mind!

 Updraft will not protect your website from hackers, but it is great to know that you do not have to lose all of your hard work on the off chance that some negative event happens to you.
 Your progress is safe if you have a backup!

 If you like this article, please share it on social media.
 Please leave your comments about your experiences with backing up and restoring files, either with WordPress and their plugins or just in general, and thank you for visiting today!